In the ever-changing landscape of finance, a remarkable phenomenon has taken hold: the rapid growth of decentralized finance, or DeFi. This ...

 According to a report by PWC, insurance companies lose around 8.5 percent of their revenue to fraud.
 These frauds occur due to gaps in the insurance industry.
 Gaps such as:

-- Maintaining an insurance company’s database to record the blocked service increases the cost and effort for the organization.
+• Maintaining an insurance company’s database to record the blocked service increases the cost and effort of the organization.

-- Because the data is stored in silos, the information is not visible to the other organizations.
+• Because the data is stored in silos, the information is not visible to other organizations.

-The total cost of insurance fraud in the healthcare insurance in the United States is estimated to be more than $40B a year, according to a report by the FBI.
-The complexity in the modern insurance industry creates various gaps of invisibility that can be exploited to perpetrate fraud.
+The total cost of insurance fraud in healthcare insurance in the United States is estimated to be more than $40B a year, according to a report by the FBI.
+The complexity of the modern insurance industry creates various gaps of invisibility that can be exploited to perpetrate fraud.

 Blockchain enables better communication and coordination between insurers to combat fraud.
 On the distributed ledger, insurers could record permanent transactions with granular access controls to protect data security.